InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 `GaussianDerivativeFunctionPointer` are renamed to `GaussianDerivativeSpatialFunctionType` and `GaussianDerivativeSpatialFunctionPointer`, respectively.

+All descendents of `itk::InterpolateImageFunction` must implement `SizeType GetRadius() const` to indicate support radius of the interpolator.
+This is used in `itk::ResampleImageFilter` to support streaming.

 With ITK 5.0, `itk::ProcessObject::VerifyPreconditions()`  and
 `itk::ProcessObject::VerifyInputInformation` are now declared `const`, so if you have overridden these virtual member function, make sure that you